WiseLibs/better-sqlite3/docs/api.md

 insertMany.exclusive(cats); // uses "BEGIN EXCLUSIVE"
 ```

+Any arguments passed to the transaction function will be forwarded to the wrapped function, and any values returned from the wrapped function will be returned from the transaction function.
+The wrapped function will also have access to the same [`this`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) binding as the transaction function.

 #### Caveats

 If you'd like to manage transactions manually, you're free to do so with regular [prepared statements](#preparestring---statement) (using `BEGIN`, `COMMIT`, etc.).
 However, manually managed transactions should not be mixed with transactions managed by this `.transaction()` method.
 In other words, using raw `COMMIT` or `ROLLBACK` statements inside a transaction function is not supported.